sylvainjule/kirby-matomo/README.md

 );
 ```
 4. Add this code to your footer snippet: `<?php echo snippet('matomo') ?>`
-5. Copy [this blueprint](#51-basic-blueprint-example) under a dedicated tab / page in the panel.
+5. Visit the Matomo panel area or copy [this blueprint](#51-basic-blueprint-example) under a dedicated tab / page in the panel.

 You're all set.